Edo745/Exploring-Neural-Network-Architectures-for-Image-Classification/Lab1/README.md

 - As the depth of a neural network increases beyond a certain point, its performance on the training and test sets starts to degrade due to the vanishing of the gradients.

-- Residual connections, discussed in the paper [Deep Residual Learning for Image Recognition](https://arxiv.org/pdf/1512.03385), addresses the degradation problem providing a "shortcut" for gradients to flow backwards directly from later layers to earlier layers.
+- Residual connections addresses the degradation problem providing a "shortcut" for gradients to flow backwards directly from later layers to earlier layers.
 This helps mitigate the vanishing gradient problem and enables the training of significantly deeper networks.

 - The analysis of layer responses shows that ResNets generally have smaller magnitudes of responses compared to plain networks.
 This means that residual functions are closer to zero than non-residual functions, making them easier to optimize.
 In other words, the model has to learn just small corrections.